jcchouinard/RequestsSelenium-Tutorial/README.md

 1. Simple scripts to use Selenium and Requests modules
 2. Learn to respect robots.txt
-3. Run Selenium in Staging
+3. Login to staging site with Selenium
 4. Check redirect errors
 5. Robots.txt alert system to slack